aspiers/git-deps/README.md

 as its nature will impact the success or failure of operations including merge, rebase, cherry-pick etc.

-For example when porting a commit "A" between git branches via git cherry-pick, it can be useful to programmatically determine in advance the minimum number of other dependent commits which would also need to be cherry-picked to provide the context for commit "A" to cleanly apply.
+For example when porting a commit "A" between git branches via `git cherry-pick`, it can be useful to programmatically determine in advance the minimum number of other dependent commits which would also need to be cherry-picked to provide the context for commit "A" to cleanly apply.